An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 2. Phoksundo to Rara via Kagmara Pass

-The Dolpo to Rara Trek via Kagmara Pass is a long multiday trek in the western region of Nepal.
+The Dolpo to Rara Trek via Kagmara Pass is a long multi-day trek in the western region of Nepal.
 This trek takes place in three different districts of Dolpo, Jumla, and Mugu, the most remote regions of Nepal.
-Trekking from Lower Dolpo to Rara National park is a lake to lake trek where the Phoksundo and Rara lakes are located, the deepest and largest lakes of Nepal respectively.
-Crossing Kagmara Pass (5115m) is Challenging yet one of the best treks in Far West Nepal.
-This 25 days trek to Rara Lake from Dolpo is meant for experienced trekkers, who love to explore the least traveled trekking destination to experience the unspoiled culture, arid landscape, high passes, and the vistas of snow-capped mountains.
+Trekking from Lower Dolpo to Rara National Park is a lake-to-lake trek where the Phoksundo and Rara lakes are located, the deepest and largest lakes of Nepal, respectively.
+Crossing Kagmara Pass (5115 m) is challenging yet one of the best treks in far west Nepal.
+This 25-day trek to Rara Lake from Dolpo is meant for experienced trekkers, who love to explore the least traveled trekking destination to experience the unspoiled culture, arid landscape, high passes, and the vistas of snow-capped mountains.

 View Details of Dolpo to Jumla Trek via Kagmara Pass